-The majority of lawns can be installed within a weekend, so long as you have the correct tools and a couple of pairs of hands.
+The majority of lawns can be installed within a weekend, as long as you have the correct tools and a couple of pairs of hands.
 Here’s how:

 Step 1: Excavate Existing Lawn

-Remove the existing lawn and excavate to 75mm below finished height.
-In some gardens, depending on existing levels, you can just remove the existing grass, which would remove around 30-40mm and build up 75mm from there.
+Remove the existing lawn and excavate to 75mm below the required finished height.
+In some gardens, depending on existing levels, you can just remove the existing grass, which would remove around 30–40mm, and build up 75mm from there.
 A turf cutter, which can be hired from your local tool hire shop, will make this step much easier.

 Step 2: Install Edging

 If there’s not an existing hard edge or wall around the perimeter of your lawn, you’ll need to install some form of retaining edge.
 For this, you can use either treated timber, steel edging, timber sleepers or brick/block paving.
-We recommend using treated timber edging where possible as its also perfect to fix the grass to.
-Timber edging will need to be screwed to wooden stakes driven into the ground with a club hammer or sledge hammer.
+We recommend using treated timber edging where possible as it’s also perfect to fix the grass to.
+Timber edging will need to be screwed to wooden stakes that have been driven into the ground with a club hammer or sledgehammer.

 Step 3: Install Weed Membrane

-To prevent weeds from growing through your lawn, lay weed membrane to the entire lawn area, overlapping edges to ensure weeds cannot penetrate between two pieces.
-You can use galvanised U-Pins to hold the membrane in place.
-If your existing lawn or garden is particularly prone to weeds we recommend spraying the area with weed killer beforehand.
+To prevent weeds from growing through your lawn, lay weed membrane to the entire lawn area, overlapping the edges to ensure weeds cannot penetrate between two pieces.
+You can use galvanised U-pins to hold the membrane in place.
+If your existing lawn or garden is particularly prone to weeds we recommend spraying the area with weedkiller beforehand.